alexsieusahai/Enlighten/README.md

 ```

 This is an extremely expressive and beautiful way of doing automatic differentiation, in my opinion.
 This forms the backbone of the deep learning library.

+## Naive Matrix Library
+### Why do this?
+If I drop down to NumPy, it's impossible for me to use Autograd; I suspect this is why in PyTorch that everything must be wrapped in its Tensor types.